george0st/george0st/README.md

   - "Everyone makes mistakes, but only a donkey makes the same mistakes repeatedly, so feedback, a detailed look at the reasons for the failure and critical thinking are extremely important."
   - "You can run as fast as you want to the goal, but you won't reach the one ... consider your position on the map and relevant direction => Don't forget identify your maturity level ..."
   - "if you hold ownership and your supplier does not deliver at the requested quality ... act like an owner, insist on quality or compensation... you pay and define the rules, show your strength (not mercy)"
+  - "Any idiot can show ego and strength from a work position... but holding back emotions, keeping a cool head, and using emotions only at critical times is an art that one learns throughout whole life."
   - etc.

 <div align="center">